Faris Ghatasha

-Faris Ahmad Abdel-Fattah Ghatasha (فارس غطاشة; born 30 April 1997) is a professional footballer who plays as an attacking midfielder for Jordanian Pro League club Al-Hussein.
+Faris Ahmad Abdel-Fattah Ghatasha (فارس غطاشة; born 30 April 1997) is a professional footballer who plays as an attacking midfielder for Jordanian Pro League club Doqara.
 Born in Saudi Arabia, he represents Jordan at international level.

 Club career

 Early career

 Ghatasha began his career at Al-Yarmouk and rose through the club's ranks.
 He was also a member of the University of Petra football team.

 Al-Hussein

 On 5 August 2021, Ghatasha joined Al-Hussein as a replacement to the departing Omaya Al-Maaitah.

 Al-Shabab

 On 9 January 2023, Ghatasha moved to Bahraini Premier League club Al-Shabab on a four-month contract.

 Al-Arabi

 On 18 January 2025, Ghatasha joined UAE First Division League club Al-Arabi.

 While at Al-Arabi, Ghatasha expressed his opinions on the state of Jordanian football and how he benefited from playing abroad.

 Return to Al-Hussein

 On 27 June 2025, Ghatasha returned to Jordan to play for defending champions Al-Hussein, his second tenure at the club.